Authentication

 |---|---|---|

-| API key (default) | CI/CD pipelines, backend services | Add the service user API token in the x-api-key request header. |
+| API token (default) | CI/CD pipelines, backend services | Add the service user API token in the x-api-key request header. |

-| Mutual TLS (mTLS) | High-assurance, network-restricted, or key-rotation-averse environments | Present a client TLS certificate and call the clientauth. hostname. |
+| Mutual TLS (mTLS) | High-assurance, network-restricted, or key-rotation-averse environments | Present a client TLS certificate and prepend clientauth. to the hostname.
+See Set up service user multi-factor authentication |

 - Cannot sign in to the user interface.